 Roofing including roof space

 Repair Category 1

 Notes No significant defects were noted.
-Past damp ingress was apparent to the valleys within the roof void.
-These should be periodically checked given the exposed location.
-Verge pointing requires minor attention.

-Rainwater fittings
+Verge pointing requires minor repair.

-Repair Category 1

-Notes No significant defects were noted.
+Rainwater fittings Repair Category 1 Notes No significant defects were noted.
+Gutters should be cleared of obstruction.
 It should be noted that a full assessment of the rainwater fittings can only be made during heavy rainfall.

 Main walls

 Repair Category 1

 Notes No significant defects were noted.
+Minor stone pointing/ingoe repairs should be considered.